-The Archives Office is currently open by appointment only from 9 a.m. – 4 p.m, Monday – Friday, limited to one person at a time, for one-hour sessions.
-Required masking, social-distancing, and health safety measures will be strictly observed.*
+The Archives Office is open by appointment only from 9 a.m. – 4 p.m, Monday – Friday, limited to one person at a time, for one-hour sessions.
+(The Archives Office will be closed Monday, July 5th and Monday, September 6th).

 Please email [email protected] or call 970.925.3721×103 for remote assistance, or to make an appointment during open hours.